StefanHermannBerlin/Geeny_Racing_App/README.md

 1. Generate an executable out of the Processing project.
 2. Run `bash switcher.sh`
-3. C-a switches to the animations
+3. Alt-a switches to the animations
-4. C-g switches to the game
+4. Alt-g switches to the game

 # Troubleshooting: